Today's Best Fishing Times

 History & Status of the Fishery

-The northern pike catch was above average when compared to similar lakes at 13.7/gill net in 2010.
-Past catches have ranged from 7 to 12.7/gill net with an average of 10.2/gill net.
-Average length and weight were 21.3" and 2.3 lbs with 26% measuring at least 24".
+The Northern Pike catch was above average when compared to similar lakes at 10.3/gill net in 2018.
+Past catches have ranged from 7 to 13.7/gill net with an average of 10.9/gill net.
+Average length and weight were 21.9" and 2.3 lbs with 16% measuring at least 24".

-Yellow perch are an important forage species for northern pike and they were present in good numbers in 2010 with a catch rate of 37.9/gill net.
-This was the highest catch to date.
+Yellow Perch are always an important forage species for Northern Pike and they were present in good numbers the last time the lake was surveyed with a catch rate of 37.9/gill net which was the highest catch to date .
+However in 2018, Yellow Perch were down to 8/gill net which is the lowest catch on record.

 What is the average air temp for Blind Lake?